nwisbeta/github.io/pages/app_design/offline-use.md

 Offline use and associated user interface depends on the Information and Clinical Governance guidelines in place for the particular application.

-The app design and implementation must consider:
+During the app design and implementation phases, consider:
 * Offline work practices
 * Efficiency and convenience
 * Governance including encryption of personal and sensitive data